walmartlabs/concord-website/docs/plugins/kube-inventory.md

 Commonly used values are `cluster_id`, `cluster_seq`, `country`, `profile`, `provider`, and `site`. `cluster_id: <an_id>` targets a single cluster, while a `provider: azure` targets every azure cluster in the inventory.

-When the application is deployed, all cluster variables from the inventory are replaced in the yaml files.
-The most useful is `${cluster.ingress}`, but other variables from the inventory may be useful too.

 A host can be queried from the infras section and includes the following
 parameters:

 ```json
 {